thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 ceos-lab.clab.yml  startup-configs
 ```

-For this initial test, we can comment out the NYC devices and only launch the BOS devices to save time and resources.
+For this initial test, we can comment out the `NYC` devices and only launch the `BOS` devices to save time and resources.

 > [!IMPORTANT]
-> Please use the same image name that was used in the last step if the version is different.
+> Use the same image name that was used in the previous step if different than what was used in this document!

 ```yaml
 ---